zero-ones-given/ai-robot-udp/README.md

 Or by modifying and running the [python example](examples/send-udp.py)

----

-## Development
+## Flashing the firmware

 Install the Espressif toolchain: https://docs.espressif.com/projects/esp-idf/en/release-v4.1/

+Build and flash the project:

+    idf.py build
+    idf.py -p [port] flash

+## Troubleshooting

-Run menuconfig and ensure that:
+If you have trouble flashing, you can try running menuconfig and ensure that:

 - bluetooth classic is enabled and BLE is disabled
 - the custom partition table partitions.csv is selected